Creating a bootable USB stick with Apple Mac OS X, also for downgrade purposes

 Ventura: https://apps.apple.com/app/macos-ventura/id1638787999?mt=12

-Only download the needed image but do not install it.
-Once the download is complete, the stick can be created.
+Download the required image but do not install it.
+Once the download is complete, you can create the stick.

-To create a stick, you will need an 8GB USB stick for older operating systems up to Mojave.
-For Catalina, a larger stick of 16GB is required.
+To create a stick, you need a USB stick with 8GB for older operating systems up to Mojave.
+For Catalina, it should be a larger stick, 16GB.

 First, the stick must be erased.

-Open Disk Utility (click the magnifying glass in the top right, search for Disk Utility, and select it).
+To do this, open the Disk Utility (click the magnifying glass at the top right and search for Disk Utility, then select it).

-In Disk Utility, select the stick and erase it, giving it a name (Mac OS Extended /Guide Partition Table).
+In Disk Utility, select the stick, erase it, and assign a name (Mac OS Extended/Guide Partition Table).

 Once the stick is erased, close Disk Utility.

-If you are creating the stick using software like Diskimage, you can skip the following steps and simply start your software.
+If you're creating the stick using software like Diskimage, you can skip the following steps and simply start your software.

 This description refers to the integrated Apple tool for creating a boot stick.

-Open Terminal (click the magnifying glass in the top right, search for Terminal, and confirm).
+Open Terminal (click the magnifying glass at the top right, search for Terminal, and confirm).

 Sonoma: